golang-leipzig/golang-leipzig.github.io/content/posts/meetup-51-wrapup.md

 ### LLM for coding related tasks

-LLM use for coding remains constrained to well scoped problems with some human domain knowledge and oversight and review.
-It is still possible to spot generated code, it lacks a kind of handwriting.
+LLM use for coding remains constrained to well scoped problems with some human domain knowledge, oversight and review.
+It is still possible to spot generated code, it lacks a kind of *handwriting*.

 Using an LLM can teleport you into a codebase and let you explore or ask specific questions.
 For code generation, a disciplined approach would be to